reyadrahman/node/README.md

 `NODE_ENV` can be `production` (default) or `development`.

 `OWN_BASE_URL` is the full address of your server (e.g. https://deepiks.io) and is used to, for example, set up webhooks automatically.

+`CALL_SERVER_LAMBDA_SECRET` should be a random string that matches the secret defined in the lambda which calls the server for regular updates.
+This lambda should call this server at `https://YOUR_DOMAIN/run-periodic-tasks`

 ### .test.env file or environment variables in console
 This is mostly the same as `.env` but only used for running the tests (see below).
 So pick different names for the database tables and s3 buckets as they will be modified. `.test.env` needs the following variables in addition to those of `.env`: